svn2github/transistortester/Software/trunk/default/ReadMe.txt

 The zero offset of the ESR (Equivalent Series Resistor) of a capacitor would be adjusted, if you connect a capacitor with a high capacity value and a very low ESR.
 The tester assumes, that negative ESR is not possible, and will reduce the zero offset so that result will be zero.
-Because this measurement is nor very stable, you should repeat this calibration some times.
+Because this measurement is not very stable, you should repeat this calibration some times.
 This correction behavior is shown with the output of "ESR=0?".
 The new zero offset take effect for the next measurements until the next selftest will reset the zero offset to the initial value.